oracle-livelabs/converged/microservices-cicd/jenkins-oke-int/jenkins-oke-integration.md

      kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep kube-cicd | awk '{print $1}')
      </copy>
      ```
-     - Copy the secret token - you will use in the next steps while creating a secret credential.
+     - Copy the secret token - you will use it in the next steps when creating a secret credential.

 2. Open a new browser tab and login into your Jenkins console (Jenkins URL is being created during infrastructure setupb).

    - Retrieve Jenkins IP address through the console:
    - Check the public VM's public IP otherwise or check the Load Balancer jenkins-load-balancer's public IP if a load balancer was provisioned.
-   - Login into Jenkins console using username `admin` and password you created in the setup lab.
+   - Login into Jenkins console using username `admin` and password you created in the Setup lab.

     `https://jenkins.example.com`